Code-Institute-Submissions/GMontaque-hangman-game/README.md

 **Game sounds**

-- Included in the website are 2 different game sounds
+- Included in the website are 3 different game sounds
 - These sounds have been included to give the user an auditorial confirmation of how well they have done
 - The sounds are also used to add immersion and to improvement enjoyment when playing
+- one sounds is the game soundtrack which can be played as the user plays the game, the other two sound tracks are for when the user wins or looses

 **Stop watch**

 - The stop watch appears at the top of the game page
-- This is activated when the user starts the game as is there to add another level of complexity and challenge to the game
+- This is activated when the user starts the game and provides an added level of complexity and challenge to the game
-- The stop watch will run until the user either wins or loose and will show the user the length of time they took
+- The stop watch will run until the user either wins or loose and will show the user the length of time they took to guess the word

 ![Game Stopwatch](assets/img/stopwatch.PNG)

 **Word length generator**

-- I have created here a drop down where the user can select the length of word that they wish to guess
+- I have created a drop down where the user can select the length of word that they wish to guess
-- If the user does not make a selection, then the a default word length has been included
+- If the user does not make a selection, then there is a default word length which has been included
-- The word length selector is links to an API which when called will return a word of the length that was specified in the selector element
+- The word length selector is linked to an API which when called will return a word of the length that was specified in the selector element

 ![Word Length Generator](assets/img/word-length-generator.PNG)